michalbrauner/trading_platform/docs/tutorial/new_strategy.rst

 Create new strategy
 ===================

-All strategies are stored in directory :code:`strategies`.
+All strategies are stored in the directory :code:`strategies`.
 A strategy is encapsulated by one class that extends :code:`strategies.strategy.Strategy`.

 You have to define method :code:`calculate_signals(self, event: Event)`.
 You should check this event for type :code:`MARKET` which represents that something new came from the market.